ibm-cloud-docs/solution-tutorials/solution43-vlan-spanning.md

 1. Deploy secure private networks
 2. Configure VLAN Spanning
-3. Configure firewall rules for remote site access
+3. Configure IP routing between private networks
-4. Configure IP routing between private networks
+4. Configure firewall rules for remote site access

 ## Before you begin
 {: #prereqs}

-This tutorial is based on the existing tutorial, [Isolate workloads with a secure private network]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network).
-That tutorial should be reviewed before commencing.
+This tutorial is based on the tutorial, [Isolate workloads with a secure private network]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html#isolate-workloads-with-a-secure-private-network).
+That tutorial and its prerequisites should be reviewed before commencing.

 ## Configure secure private network sites
 {: #private_network}